cankcl2/Clone-Wordle-Game/README.md

 ### Dependencies

-* It's written for Android but still you can edit and change build platform.
+* It's written for Android but still you can edit and change the build platform.
 * Android//

 ### Installing

+* Requirements:
+* Unity Hub / v.\ Unity 2020.3.28f1 / Visual Studio || VsCode
-* APK File:
+* # APK File:
 *
-* Any modifications needed to be made to files/folders

 ### Executing program